-Smart householders know how to spot and resolve small plumbing problems before they become major issues at home.
+Smart homeowners know how to spot and resolve small plumbing problems before they become major issues.
 Help your plumbing stay dry and happy with these tips:

 Keep an eye out for trouble.
 When it comes to plumbing, little leaks can lead to big problems.
 Be alert to signs of impending plumbing failures: Leaking faucets, damp cabinets, rocking toilets or dripping refrigerators all signal problems that need prompt attention.

 Repair problems early.
 A leaking faucet isn't just annoying; the moisture it releases puts wear on sink fixtures and can encourage the growth of mold and mildew.
 Stay on top of problems to keep the household clean and dry.

 Know where to go when trouble happens.
 Should plumbing fail, will you know how to stop the flood?
 Locate the main shut-off valve for the home water supply.
 If it's in a dark, hidden, or hard-to-reach place, gather any tools you'll need for a quick shut-off, and store them nearby.
 There's nothing like the frustration of a missing flashlight or a misplaced shut-off key when water's pouring down the stairs from a broken pipe.

 Shutting off appliances.
 Similarly, know how to shut off water to sinks, toilets, washing machines and water-using appliances like the refrigerator's icemaker.
 Should they misbehave, knowing the location of the shut-off valve will save the day and a lot of wet cleanup.